 Who are Cornell University's Most influential alumni?

-Cornell University's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Political Science.
+Cornell University's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Biology.
 Cornell University’s most academically influential people include Kurt Vonnegut, Norbert Wiener, and Toni Morrison.